joungh93/pyDrizzlePac/README.md

 python drz_1.py
 ```

-The above python workflows can be also executed by a simple shell script command.
+The above python codes can be also executed by a simple shell script command.

 ```
 vi run.sh